Influenza FAQ 2024/2025

 Reporting suspected adverse reactions to vaccines is important to ensure continuous monitoring of safety.
 Healthcare professionals are encouraged to report any suspected adverse reaction to the Pharmacovigilance section of the Health Products Regulatory Authority (HPRA).

-A report can be made using the online reporting form or alternatively using email or phone +353 1 676 4971.
+A report can be made using the online reporting form (you will be directed to the HPRA website) or alternatively using email or phone +353 1 676 4971.

 The name of the vaccine and batch number, where known, should be included.
 For serious or severe suspected adverse reactions, as much information as possible is requested.